rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 **Macro File Management:**

 The configuration simplifies file management by automatically pulling all ".cfg" files from the ACTIVE directory while excluding any files in the INACTIVE directory.
-You can conveniently move and edit files using Samba or other networking file share services, as if they were on your desktop.
-To exclude a file from Klipper, simply rename its extension within the ACTIVE directory (e.g., "do_stuff.cfg" to "do_stuff.cfgno").
-If you require assistance in setting up Samba network sharing, please refer to the instructions provided below.
+You can conveniently move and edit files using Samba or other networking file-share services as if they were on your desktop.
+To exclude a file from Klipper, rename its extension within the ACTIVE directory (e.g., "do_stuff.cfg" to "do_stuff.cfgno"), or move it to the INACTIVE directory.
+Please refer to the instructions below if you require assistance setting up Samba network sharing.

 **printer.cfg:**